-3.7 Recommendation from the 2012-2013 Annual Report
+3.7 Recommendation from the 2013-2014 Annual Report

-The recommendation from the 2012-2013 Annual Report for the Kaponga oxidation pond monitoring programme was:
+The recommendation from the 2013-2014 Annual Report for the Kaponga oxidation pond monitoring programme was:

-1. That monitoring of the Kaponga oxidation pond system be continued for the 2013-2014 period by formulation of a monitoring programme similar in format to the programme undertaken during the 2012-2013 period with a minor change to the microfloral component of the inspection requirements.
+1. THAT monitoring of the Kaponga oxidation pond system be continued for the 2014-2015 period by formulation of a monitoring programme similar in format to the programme undertaken during the 2013-2014 period.

-This recommendation was subsequently adopted and all aspects of the 2013-2014 programme were performed as required.
+This recommendation was subsequently adopted and all aspects of the 2014-2015 programme were performed as required.

-In designing and implementing the monitoring programmes for water discharges in the region, the Council has taken into account the extent of information made available by previous authorities, its relevance under the RMA, the obligations of the Act in terms of monitoring discharges and effects, and subsequently reporting to the regional community, the scope of assessments required at the time of renewal of permits, and the need to maintain a sound understanding of municipal sewage treatment processes within Taranaki discharging to the environment.
+In designing and implementing the monitoring programmes for air/water discharges in the region, the Council has taken into account the extent of information made available by previous authorities, its relevance under the RMA, its obligations to monitor emissions/discharges and effects under the RMA, and report to the regional community.
+The Council also takes into account the scope of assessments required at the time of renewal of permits, and the need to maintain a sound understanding of industrial processes within Taranaki emitting to the atmosphere/discharging to the environment.

 A review of the programme was necessary for the 2008-2009 period following the renewal of the consent and the inclusion of additional receiving water conditions.
-Subsequently, this programme has been maintained in a similar format with a minor alteration to the microfloral monitoring component in the 2013-2014 period.
+Subsequently, this programme has been maintained in a similar format with a minor alteration to the microfloral monitoring component in the 2013-2014 period which remained unchanged in 2014-2015.

-In the case of the STDC and the monitoring programme for the Kaponga oxidation ponds it is proposed that for the 2014-2015 period that monitoring continue at a similar level to that in the programme for the 2013-2014 period.
+In the case of the STDC and the monitoring programme for the Kaponga oxidation ponds it is proposed that for the 2015-2016 period that monitoring continue at a similar level to that in the programme for the 2014-2015 period.